johnjackoleary/cfi-commonplace-book/README.md

 My hope is you find my CFI commonplace book useful as a starting point for your own, or that you contribute your own learnings back.

+This is fundemantally a way for me to have dialogue with students and the community to improve my teaching over time.

 # Structure
 TBD.
 Options included: